 3. pageTracker._trackEvent(“Errors”,”404″,strPage,1); – These are the event parameters that need to be shown within the Events report in Google Analytics.
 This will ensure that the URL and page dimensions are pulled into the report.

-As a SEO Agency we ensure that we monitor the frequency of visits to 404 pages to ensure that the website is not punished for serving users with inappropriate content.
+At 4Ps we generally ensure that we monitor the frequency of visits to 404 pages to ensure that the website is not punished for serving users with inappropriate content.
 It also allows us to see which areas of the website could benefit from additional content as well as possible keyword opportunities.